-A. Rights of the Reporting Party
+A. Rights of the Reporting Party (Victim)

-- The right to receive notification of the section(s) of the Student Code allegedly violated, which includes the date, time, and place of any hearing on the alleged violation. - 2.
+- 1. The right to receive notification of the section(s) of the Student Code allegedly violated, which includes the date, time, and place of any hearing on the alleged violation. - 2.
 The right to challenge the objectivity or fairness of any person(s) serving on a Conduct Board or as a Hearing Officer.
-The decision to uphold any challenge made rests with the Dean of Student Affairs, or designee. - The right in all disciplinary proceedings to have the presence of an Advisor.
+The decision to uphold any challenge rests with the Dean of Student Affairs, or designee. \ - 3.
+The right in disciplinary proceedings to have the presence of an Advisor.
 The Advisor may consult with the student, but may not address the Hearing Officer or Conduct Board or participate directly in the hearing.
-This Advisor may be an attorney at the student's expense. - 4.
+This Advisor may be any person, including attorney, at the student's expense. - 4.
 Upon request, the right to review a copy of each document pertinent to the alleged violation. - 5.
 Upon request, the right to notification of the name of each person expected to testify at any hearing. - 6.
 The right to introduce documents, to call witnesses, and present other evidence.
-The right to call witnesses is accompanied by the obligation to provide the name of each witness, in writing, two class days in advance of a hearing to the Hearing Officer, Dean of Student Affairs, or a designee. - 7.
-The right to be present at Administrative Hearings regarding the alleged violation and to make or refrain from making statements.
-(This right is not
+The right to call witnesses is accompanied by the obligation to provide the name of each witness, in writing, two (2) class days in advance of a hearing to the Hearing Officer, Dean of Student Affairs, or a designee. - 7.
+The right to be present at Conduct or Administrative Hearings regarding the alleged violation and to make or refrain from making statements unless violations occur within seven (7) days of the final examination schedule.
+Violations that occur during or after the above timeframe will be processed at the discretion of the Administrative Hearing Officer, Conduct Board or designee.
+(This right is not applicable to appeal hearings with the Dean of Student Affairs, or a designee, unless requested to appear).

-- applicable to appeal hearings with the Dean of Student Affairs, or a designee, unless requested to appear.) - 8.
-The right to ask questions of any person participating in or providing information at a hearing.
+- 8. The right to ask questions of any person participating in or providing information at a hearing.
 All questions asked by the Reporting Party are to be directed toward the Chair of the Conduct Board.
 In certain circumstances, questioning may be done outside the physical presence of those participating in the hearing. - 9.
 The right to request to answer questions posed by the Responding Party outside of the physical presence of the accused.
-The Dean of Student Affairs, or a designee, will determine if such a request will be granted. - The right to submit, in writing, an impact statement to any conduct body.
+The Dean of Student Affairs, or a designee, will determine if such a request will be granted. - 10.
+The right to submit, in writing, an impact statement to any conduct body.
 Impact statements are considered only after a decision is made that a violation occurred. - 11.
 The right to receive timely written notification of any decision made. - 12.
-The right to be granted, if reasonable available, a change in living assignment, academic arrangement, no contact order, or other steps necessary to prevent unnecessary or unwanted contact. - 13.
+The right to be granted, if reasonably available, a change in living assignment, academic arrangement, no contact order, or other steps necessary to prevent unnecessary or unwanted contact. - 13.
 The right to request postponement of a hearing for good cause shown.
 In most cases, a postponement will only be granted due to an academically related commitment.
 The decision to postpone a hearing rests with the Hearing Officer, the Dean of Student Affairs, or a designee. - 14.
-The right to appeal the decision of a hearing in accordance with University procedures. - The right to review the student's own record that exists of any hearing in accordance with all state laws and the Family Education Rights and Privacy Act.
+The right to appeal the decision of a hearing in accordance with University procedures. - 15.
+The right to review the student's own record that exists of any hearing in accordance with all state laws and the Family Education Rights and Privacy Act.

-B. Rights of Responding Party
+B. Rights of Responding Party (Accused)